Chicago White Sox

 The Chicago White Sox are an American professional baseball team based in Chicago.
-The White Sox compete in Major League Baseball (MLB) as a member club of the American League (AL) Central division.
-The team is owned by Jerry Reinsdorf, and plays its home games at Guaranteed Rate Field, located on Chicago's South Side.
-The White Sox are one of two MLB teams based in Chicago, the other being the Chicago Cubs of the National League (NL) Central division.
+The White Sox compete in Major League Baseball (MLB) as a member club of the American League (AL) Central Division.
+The club plays its home games at Rate Field, which is located on Chicago's South Side.
+They are one of two MLB teams based in Chicago, alongside the National League (NL)'s Chicago Cubs.
+The White Sox are known as the "South Siders", a reference to the location of their home park.